cyclus/cyclus.github.com/source/cep/cep24.rst

 For a simulator, however, this is still backwards incompatability -- simulation behavior for valid input files can (and will) change if explicit use of 0-valued preferences is engaged.
-Accordingly, an issue will be made to update this restriction upon the next minor version release; 0-valued preferences will continue to be allowed for the current release.
+Accordingly, to make this deprecation loud and explicit, an error will be thrown for the remainder of this minor release cycle.
+At the end of this cycle, arcs with 0-valued preferences will be "quietly" removed (i.e., as quietly as negative-preference arcs are currently).
+An issue will be made perform this update.

 For updating archetype code, look primarily to the `AddRequest` and `Adjust*Pref` APIs.